-I’m answering your question assuming you are a Christian.
 You need to know first of all why you want to begin a courtship.
 I hope it is not because you want to escape from home, or you are anxious because everybody else has a partner and you don’t, or you feel lonely and have the need for love.
-What, then is the objective of courtship?
-It is to prepare for a possible God-honouring life-time partnership in marriage.
-If you are doing it to kill boredom or cure your loneliness or to make sure you are not unattached then you are not mature enough to start courtship.
-However if you believe that you are entering courtship for the right reason, here are some points to note:
+What, then, is the objective of courtship?
+It is to prepare for a possible God-honoring life-long partnership in marriage.
+If you are doing it to kill boredom or cure your loneliness or to make sure you are not unattached, then you are not mature enough to start courtship.
+But if you believe that you are entering courtship for the right reason, here are some points to note:

-2. You need time to know the best and the worst of each other and to be sure that you can serve the Lord, and love and shape one another in the long years ahead.
-Do not ignore circumstantial guidance (e.g. parental objection, financial readiness, etc.) of God.
+You need time to get to know the best and the worst of each other and to be sure that you can serve the Lord together, and love and shape one another in the long years ahead.
+Do not ignore circumstantial guidance of God (e.g. parental objection, financial readiness, etc.).
 It could be that God is closing the door for you if the problems faced are not solved although you prayed earnestly.

-3. Be open to counsel.
 Both must be willing to listen to counsel, particularly of that from parents, especially if they are believers.
-Sometimes those in the relationship cannot see what went wrong and only those outside can see better.
+Sometimes those in the relationship cannot see what goes wrong and only those outside can see better.

 Courtship is a time to discern if the other party is ready for the role they are to play as husband/wife.
 If these roles are not played before marriage, don’t hope that they will be in marriage.
 It is also unfair to go into a relationship and expect the other party to change after marriage.